-- ü short-term (annual) plans,
+- Ü short-term (annual) plans,

 - ü medium-term plans (3-5 years) and

-- Ü long-term plans (10 years and above).
+- ü long-term plans (10 years and above).

+Normally, there is an envelope relationship among plans of different time horizons.
 Typically, long-term plans, currently referred to as national visions, spell out the broad directions of development and patterns and growth of certain key economic and social aggregates including:

-- ∨ total and sectoral gross domestic product and income - ∨ total and sectoral gross domestic expenditure - ∨ external balance - ∨ total population, its demographic structure and labour force - ∨ human resource development (health and education) and utilization (employment)
+- ∨ total and sectoral gross domestic product and income - ∨ total and sectoral gross domestic expenditure - ∨ external balance - ∨ total population, its demographic structure and labour force

+∨ human resource development (health and education) and utilization (employment)